nerdbasher/android-security-awesome/contributing.md

+---
+type: Journal
+---

 # Contribution Guidelines

-Please ensure your pull request adheres to the following guidelines:
+1. Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make sure your entries is useful before submitting.